AVR-LibC 2.3.0

 ◆ _delay_ms()

-void _delay_ms ( double __ms)
+static void _delay_ms ( double __ms)

 inlinestatic

-Perform a delay of __ms milliseconds, using _delay_loop_2().
+Perform a delay of __ms milliseconds.

-The macro F_CPU is supposed to be defined to a constant defining the CPU clock frequency (in Hertz).
+The macro F_CPU is supposed to be defined to a constant defining the CPU clock frequency in Hertz.

-When the user request delay which exceed the maximum possible one, _delay_ms() provides a decreased resolution functionality.
+• Otherwise, _delay_loop_2() is used as a fallback, and the maximal possible delay is 262.14 / fCPU milliseconds.
+When the user requests a delay which exceeds the maximum possible one, _delay_ms() provides a decreased resolution functionality.
 In this mode _delay_ms() will work with a resolution of 1/10 ms, providing delays up to 6.5535 seconds (independent from CPU frequency).
 The user will not be informed about decreased resolution.

 Conversion of __ms into clock cycles may not always result in an integral value.
 By default, the clock cycles are rounded up to the next integer.
 This ensures that the user gets at least __ms microseconds of delay.
+Alternatively, by defining the macro __DELAY_ROUND_DOWN__, or __DELAY_ROUND_CLOSEST__, before including this header file, the algorithm can be made to round down, or round to closest integer, respectively.

 Note

 The implementation of _delay_ms() based on __builtin_avr_delay_cycles() is not backward compatible with older implementations.
-In order to get functionality backward compatible with previous versions, the macro __DELAY_BACKWARD_COMPATIBLE__ must be defined before including this header file.
+In order to get a functionality backward compatible with previous versions, the macro __DELAY_BACKWARD_COMPATIBLE__ must be defined before including this header file.

 ◆ _delay_us()

-void _delay_us ( double __us)
+static void _delay_us ( double __us)

 inlinestatic

-Perform a delay of __us microseconds, using _delay_loop_1().
+Perform a delay of __us microseconds.

-The macro F_CPU is supposed to be defined to a constant defining the CPU clock frequency (in Hertz).
+The macro F_CPU is supposed to be defined to a constant defining the CPU clock frequency in Hertz.

+• Otherwise, _delay_loop_1() is used as a fallback, and the maximal possible delay is 768 / fCPU microseconds.
 If the user requests a delay greater than the maximal possible one, _delay_us() will automatically call _delay_ms() instead.
 The user will not be informed about this case.

-Conversion of __us into clock cycles may not always result in integer.
+Conversion of __us into clock cycles may not always result in an integral value.
 By default, the clock cycles are rounded up to next integer.
 This ensures that the user gets at least __us microseconds of delay.
+Alternatively, by defining the macro __DELAY_ROUND_DOWN__, or __DELAY_ROUND_CLOSEST__, before including this header file, the algorithm can be made to round down, or round to closest integer, respectively.

 Note

 The implementation of _delay_us() based on __builtin_avr_delay_cycles() is not backward compatible with older implementations.
-In order to get functionality backward compatible with previous versions, the macro __DELAY_BACKWARD_COMPATIBLE__ must be defined before including this header file.
+In order to get a functionality backward compatible with previous versions, the macro __DELAY_BACKWARD_COMPATIBLE__ must be defined before including this header file.